search icon

 When setting up or managing a business, you may hear the term “beneficial owner.”
 But what is a beneficial owner, exactly, and why is it so important for business owners to know?
 A beneficial owner is someone who has control or a significant financial interest in a company, regardless of whether they’re the main legal owner on paper.

 Understanding the ins and outs of beneficial ownership is critical for business compliance, particularly when it comes to the beneficial ownership information report (BOI) and BOI reporting requirements.
-Although its enforcement is temporarily suspended by a federal court order, BOI reporting is a legal requirement that mandates companies to disclose details about their beneficial owners to promote transparency and help prevent financial crimes.
+Although its enforcement is suspended for domestic businesses, BOI reporting is a legal requirement that mandates some companies to disclose details about their beneficial owners to promote transparency and help prevent financial crimes.

 A beneficial owner is often described as someone who holds a real, substantial interest in a business, even if they aren’t listed as the official owner.
 The term “beneficial owner” is clearly set out by the terms of the Corporate Transparency Act (CTA).
 According to the act, a beneficial owner is anyone who exerts substantial control over a business, gets significant economic benefit from it, or holds 25% or more of its ownership interest.

-This definition might differ from your initial impression of the term “owner.”
-At first glance, you might think “owner” refers to the person who started the business or who’s listed first on the company’s formation documents.
+This definition might differ from the initial impression of the term “owner.”
+At first glance, the term “owner” might seem to refer to the person who started the business or who’s listed first on the company’s formation documents.
 This person (or persons) is often considered the one who has legal ownership of the business.

-Beneficial ownership, on the other hand, focuses on who has actual control or financial interest, even if they aren’t listed in official paperwork.
+Beneficial ownership, on the other hand, focuses on who has actual control or financial interest in the company, even if they aren’t listed in official paperwork.
 This distinction is important for compliance purposes, as regulatory bodies often require businesses to disclose their beneficial owners to ensure transparency and accountability.

 What is beneficial ownership in a business context?